CERTCC/SSVC/docs/howto/bootstrap/use.md

     The service providers in previous examples might need to notify customers of the vulnerability and schedule maintenance windows to apply patches.
-    Medical device manufacturers might need to develop patches, notify regulators of the vulnerability, and provide instructions to hospital users for applying patches.
+    Medical device manufacturers might need to develop patches, notify regulators of the vulnerability, and provide instructions to deployers (e.g., device maintainers at hospitals) for applying patches.
     SSVC does not prescribe any particular response process, but it does provide a structured way to make decisions within the response process.